 The 17 double and family tents sprinkle the peaceful sandy grounds while an infinity pool, a garden spa and double-storey restaurant and bar sit side-by-side on the beachfront with superb ocean panoramas.
 Chic furnishings and décor have either been custom designed or sourced from Bali and Thailand and really stand out for their on-trend style.
 Art features strongly, too: in amongst the lush landscaped gardens, there’s a giant yellow gorilla sculpture, and metalwork figures lounge around, contemplating the unspoilt ocean views.
 The beach itself is the preserve of local fishermen, who practise the traditional craft of net casting, which is fascinating to watch.
 Stroll along the sand, snooze by the pool: this is a place to switch off and do very little.

-- A hidden paradise: currently the only hotel along this near-deserted length of beach
+- A hidden paradise: currently the only tented camp along this near-deserted length of beach

 - The sea is gorgeous for swimming all year round, warm and calm, especially in the dry season (Jan-Sept)

 - The tents are incredible – superbly styled, spacious and comfortable, with kingsize beds, double-ended bathtubs and beautiful outdoor showers

-- A massive saltwater infinity pool and comfortable mattress-topped sunloungers
+- A massive infinity pool and comfortable mattress-topped sunloungers

 - Starlit evening meals: we loved the traditional curries, and super-fresh seafood

 - Staff are excellent but some have limited English.
 However, we're sure this will quickly improve

 - No alcohol license but you can bring your own drinks and the corkage is free.
 Shops and other restaurants are 9km away

 Best time to go